Here is some information that might help:

 Find links to state and territory information to find out how the restrictions are being enforced.

-We will continue to apply its compliance and enforcement policy in all cases, and where the risk is such that action must be taken AMSA and its compliance partners will do so.
+We will continue to apply our compliance and enforcement policy in all cases, and where the risk is such that action must be taken AMSA and its compliance partners will do so.
 However, we will continue to work with you to bring your operation back into compliance and back on the water as soon as possible.

 For operators and seafarers that find themselves unable to comply with the National Law due to COVID-19, we have a wide range of National Law Act Exemptions that may be of assistance.